-Oxbow of Géronton

-RESTORATION OF THE BYPASSED SECTIONS OF THE RHONE Since 1999, CNR has restored the hydraulic and ecological balance of the Rhone along nearly a quarter of its length.
+Oxbow of Géronton RESTORATION OF THE BYPASSED SECTIONS OF THE RHONE Since 1999, CNR has restored the hydraulic and ecological balance of the Rhone along nearly a quarter of its length.
 It pursues its actions to give space back to the river, reinvigorate its sediment dynamics and favour the life of the fauna and flora in natural habitats.
-In 2021, in the area of Baix-Le-Logis-Neuf, a former dried-up branch of the river was re-opened along 1.8 km and the restoration of the alluvial plains downstream of Le Pouzin dam completed.
+In 2022, the works aimed at restoring the good ecological state of the bodies of water along the bypassed sections of the Rhone at Baix-Le-Logis-Neuf in Drôme were completed.
+In particular, they included digging the oxbow of Géronton along 1.8 km and dismantling 1 km of spur dikes dating from the 19th century.
 CNR planted trees typical of alluvial forests during its bank rewilding works (willows, poplars, tamarisks, etc.) taken from its plant grafting nursery at Soyons (Ardèche), thereby following an approach using local plants.
 RE-ESTABLISHING THE MIGRATION HIGHWAY Allowing migrating fish to swim up and downstream of the Rhone, between its confluence with the Drôme and the Eyrieux on the one hand, and the Mediterranean Sea on the other, is a major objective of CNR's environmental strategy.
 Improving knowledge of the different species, in particular through the Vigilife programme which uses the environmental DNA technique, the construction of fish passes and the specific management of the locks are some of the actions it carries out to restore the Rhone as a migration route.
 In 2021, the fish pass of Villebois was filled with water.
 It is the first structure of its type to be built on the main channel of the Upper Rhone in France.